SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

  * It must succeed on a dexterity saving throw or be knocked prone.
  * It must make a strength saving throw.
 If it fails, you can push it up to 3 cells away from you.
  * It can't take reactions until the end of your next turn.

+* Quivering Palm

+Starting at 17th level, you gain the ability to set up lethal vibrations in someone's body.
+When you hit a creature with an unarmed strike, you can spend 3 ki points to start these imperceptible vibrations, which last for a number of days equal to your monk level.
+The vibrations are harmless unless you use your action to end them.
+When you use this action, the creature must make a Constitution saving throw.
+If it fails, it is reduced to 1 hit point and becomes prone until the start of their next turn.
+If it succeeds, it takes 10d10 necrotic damage.

 ## Level 6